baliuzeger/logrepl/README.md

 **logrepl.update(prefix=None, new_dir=None)**

 update new logging dir & new prefix.
-Logs will be written to a new `prefix_yyyymmddhhmm.log` even no arguments are provided.
+Logs will be written to a new `yyyymmddhhmm.log` even no arguments are provided.

 ## start / stop logging to file